Trademaxxing part3 : Testing our ITCH Parser

 Takeaways

-Parsing ITCH is a challenge, but it’s not really a terribly difficult one, yes it’s not trivial but it’s definitly something a junior could do with some adaptation time.
+Parsing ITCH is a challenge, but it’s not really a terribly difficult one, yes it’s not trivial but it’s definitely something a junior could do with some adaptation time.

-I think the real challenge moving forward would be to implement the “missing stuff” logic (if the moldUDP parser detects poblems), make the orders list and price ladder probable, as well as implementing a real financial strategy.
+I think the real challenge moving forward would be to implement the “missing stuff” logic (if the MoldUDP parser detects problems), make the orders list and price ladder properly, as well as implementing a real financial strategy.

-But these things are exactly what real engineers get paid for so I’m not gonna make that here on my own lol (especially the strategy part, i’ll let you take a guess on “ why? “).
-In the future, I’ll just run a basic bookkeeping demo, as stated in the previous post in order to avoid tackling too complex problem that are above my non existent paygrade.
+But these things are exactly what real engineers get paid for so I’m not gonna make that here on my own lol (especially the strategy part, I’ll let you take a guess on “why?”).
+In the future, I’ll just run a basic bookkeeping demo, as stated in the previous post in order to avoid tackling too complex problems that are above my nonexistent paygrade.

-Also, COCOTB is insanly good for productivity.
+Also, COCOTB is insanely good for productivity.
 Verification is what takes most of the time.
-Usually in demos like these, you’ll see that peaople won’t even bother to verify much as it is the most time consuming part, and a big part of it is just setting up the said test !
+Usually in demos like these, you’ll see that people won’t even bother to verify much as it is the most time-consuming part, and a big part of it is just setting up the said test !

-But here I can verify decently my deisgn in very small timeframes (just check out the publish dates on these posts lol).
+But here I can verify my design decently in very small timeframes (just check out the publish dates on these posts lol).

 Thank you for reading to this point.
-You can write a comment below if you have any question.
+You can write a comment below if you have any questions.

 Godspeed